fossasia/pslab-documentation/tutorials/thermometer.md

 ![Screenshot](../images/img_thermometer_1.jpg)

-4. On tapping the Thermometer instrument the barometer instrument opens and can be used.
+4. On tapping the Thermometer instrument the thermometer instrument opens and can be used.

 ![Screenshot](../images/img_thermometer_2.jpg)